elizafairlady/ish/docs/language.md

 { cmd1; cmd2; }      # group: runs in the current environment
 ```

-Subshells save and restore the process working directory and umask.
+Subshells save and restore the process working directory.
 The subshell's exit code is propagated to the parent.

 ### Functions (POSIX)